MadMcCrow/Godot-Flake/README.md

 [godot github](https://github.com/godotengine)

 ## This flake
-this flakes helps project building the godot engine and the C++ bindings to write extensions
+this flakes helps project building the godot engine and the C++ bindings to write extensions.

 ## How To run
 to build , run